ezraroi/Human-AI-Collab/category-error.md

 ---
 # Category Error
 Category Error is the **relational misclassification** of AI as a Subject rather than a **[Dynamic Transitional Object (DTO)](dynamic-transitional-object-dto.md)**.
-It occurs when the user attributes emotional intentionality, caring, or interpersonal presence to the AI, producing a **[Subject-Supposed-to-Know (SSS)](subject-supposed-to-know-sss.md)** dynamic.
+It occurs when the user attributes emotional intentionality, caring, or interpersonal presence to the AI, and may also project a [Subject-Supposed-to-Know (SSS) ](subject-supposed-to-know-sss.md)dynamic that grants the AI epistemic authority.
 ### System Role
 - Represents the **failure mode of [Axis A (Relational Ontology)](two-axis-framework.md)**.
 - Opens the door to emotional dependency, projection, and false intimacy.